-The Storm Prediction Center (SPC) has issued a Tornado Watch for much of the central and southern Peninsula until 9:00 PM ET tonight as several tornadoes associated with Major Hurricane Milton are likely, with the potential for a strong (EF-2 or greater) possible.
+The Storm Prediction Center (SPC) has issued a Tornado Watch for much of the central and southern Peninsula until 9:00 PM ET tonight as several tornadoes associated with Major Hurricane Milton are likely, with the potential for a strong (EF-2 or greater) possible, and isolated damaging wind gusts up to 70 mph are possible.
 Additional watches and warnings, or extensions of ongoing ones (either in time or area) can be expected throughout the day and overnight.